Category: Newsletters & Articles

 For further information regarding these matters, please contact Mr. Probst at 248 740 5680 or via email.

-Family Matters: How To Help a Friend or Family Member Who is Considering or Going Through a Divorce
+Family Matters: How To Help A Friend Or Family Member Who Is Considering Or Going Through A Divorce

 - Listen.
 The first (and often, best) thing that you can do is listen; in my more than 30 years dedicated to the practice of family law, my clients tell me that the people they hold most dear months – and even years – later, are the ones who were there to “lend an ear” when it was most needed.